 There are a number of surgery options.
 Some examples are listed below.

 Ablation means to remove or destroy.
-There are two different ways of ablating a tumour in your liver.
+There are two different ways of ablating a tumour in your liver which are described below.

-Produced by Dylan Merkett, Bupa Health Information Team, April 2012.
+Reviewed by Kuljeet Battoo, Bupa Health Information Team, April 2014

 For answers to frequently asked questions on this topic, see FAQs.